matt-colen/quiz-up/README.md

-# Quiz-App
+# Quiz-Up

-A quiz app built w/ React and Vite.
+## A quiz app built w/ React and the Open Trivia Database API.